tjluyao/fastSD/Readme.md

 Test inference with fastSD:
 `python fastSD.py` and text in the prompt one by one.

+Test inference with fastSD on Multiple-LoRA:
+`python fastSD_lora.py` and text in the prompt one by one, remember to set `with_refine = False`

 Other test scripts:
 Run Text to Image:
 `python txt2img.py --prompt <str>`